-The University of Melbourne Research Mentors Program was established in 2010 to help build research leadership and the research culture of the University through effective mentoring and related activities.
+The University of Melbourne Research Mentors Program was established in 2010 to help build research leadership and the research culture of the University and its Institutes through effective mentoring and related activities.

 The aim of this elite Program is to provide outstanding research leaders in the University with the ideas, concepts, and tools to become more knowledgeable and effective mentors of their research staff and students.
 As such, the Program is like a series of Master Classes in the art and craft of research mentoring.
-An article about the Program (‘The Big Idea’) was published in Melbourne Voice February 2011.
+An article about the Program (‘The Big Idea’) was published in the Melbourne Voice, February, 2011.

-The Program, established and developed with support of The CASS and Pratt Foundations, involves some of the most experienced research leaders and mentors in the university.
+The Program, established and developed with the support of The CASS and Pratt Foundations, involves some of the most experienced research leaders and mentors in the university who work to support the program and its delivery overall.
 The Senior Mentors group includes:

 How to Apply